Edward J. Matushek III

 - Avvo Rating: Superb, 10.0 out of 10.0.

 Edward J. Matushek III is the founder of Matushek LLC.
 He has more than 38 years of legal experience handling civil jury trials and appeals.
 He focuses on the defense of asbestos and toxic tort claims, and has experience in cases involving environmental and occupational exposure to benzene, silica, mold, mixed dusts and toxic fumes, as well as premises liability and product liability for chemicals and other toxins.
 He also defends complex aviation and construction defect claims.
 Mr. Matushek has received the highest rating, “AV (5.0 out of 5),” from his peers, as published by the Martindale-Hubbell Law Directory and was named a “Leading Lawyer” in the area of mass tort defense by the Law Bulletin Publishing Company.
 He is featured in Illinois Super Lawyers as among the top 5% of Illinois attorneys who practice in the area of mass torts.

 Legal Experience: Ed Matushek has defended thousands of asbestos and toxic tort cases involving multi-party personal injury claims with multi-million dollar verdict potential.
 He has defended silica, benzene, asbestos, and chemical exposure cases involving strict product liability, general negligence, the Jones Act, FELA railroad, and occupational exposure and premises liability claims involving health hazards.
 Mr. Matushek also has lengthy experience defending a national window manufacturer sued in toxic mold claims asserting both personal injury and property damage.
 He is widely respected for his effective litigation skills and often achieves an early favorable resolution on behalf of his clients as a result.

-Trials: Mr. Matushek has demonstrated his willingness to try a case where warranted.
-He has tried high-profile cases to verdict in Cook County, McLean County and Madison County, Illinois.
+Trials: Mr. Matushek has tried high-profile cases to verdict in each of the three venues in Illinois with the largest trial dockets: Cook County, McLean County and Madison County.